 Main Races and Events

-How To Get To Stratford-on-Avon Racecourse
+How To Get To Stratford Racecourse

-Stratford Racecourse was at one point served by its own rail station, which is often referred to as information on the internet about it is ambiguous.
+- By rail – the racecourse was at one point served by its own rail station, which is often referred to as information on the internet about it is ambiguous.
 However, this station no longer exists, and closed its doors for the final time in the late 1960s.
 Don’t be fooled by misinformation!

-Stratford-upon-Avon is a tourist destination in its own right, so there are plenty of hotel options around.
+The town is a tourist destination in its own right, so there are plenty of hotel options around.
 The two closest accommodation options to Stratford Racecourse are The Hideaway, a private home available for rent, and 47 Wetherby Way, a B&B.

-Betting Shops Local to Stratford-on-Avon Racecourse
+Betting Shops Local to Stratford Racecourse

 Betting facilities on-site at Stratford Racecourse are Totepool kiosks and independent track-side bookies.
 Wi-Fi is available for online betting, as the mobile signal isn’t always the best on all networks.